-The UP Board on the vehicle runs Ubuntu Linux and can therefore be connected using the SSH protocol from another computer.
-The UP Board is configured to broadcast a wireless network when a USB wireless dongle is plugged in.
+The Jetson on the vehicle runs Ubuntu Linux and can therefore be connected using the SSH protocol from another computer.
+The Jetson is configured to broadcast a wireless network and uses detachable antennas to make connection more stable.
 Once connected to the WiFi network, and then a remote terminal session, the MAVProxy software allows for command line control of the vehicle.
 Multiple ground control stations (GCSs) with GUIs support ArduPilot and the MAVLink protocol as well.
 For quick interactions, the team typically uses QGroundControl or APM Planner.
 The software division is working on a custom web-based ground control station with an easy to use interface with support for live streaming video feeds from the vehicle and visual overlays of the robot's computation.
 The custom web-based ground control station will also have the ability to control custom systems like the vehicle's gimbal and issue remote commands for indoor flight during competition.
 Implementing a custom GCS is a necessary step as most off-the-shelf softwares do not have support for the custom control systems on the vehicle, or the custom commands the vehicle will need to execute for indoor flight.
 The custom web-based ground is implemented with the Flask web framework.